Kante injury update: Chelsea star suffers injury - Latest news, update

-N’Golo Kante was subbed out with an injury in the first half of Chelsea’s huge Premier League win against Leicester City.
+N’Golo Kante was subbed out with an injury in the first half of Chelsea’s huge Premier League win against Leicester City, and he will miss the crucial final day clash at Aston Villa.

 [ MORE: How to watch PL in the USA ]